bcoles/kasld/tests/vm/README.md

 Each run prints a per-arch verdict and a summary; the exit status is non-zero if any arch produced an unsound or incomplete result.
-After running the scenarios, `tests/vm/run table` reads the boot logs and emits a markdown matrix (arch × scenario → recovered / residual bits / sound), then a speculative-narrowing table showing the cells where the likely best-guess window beats the guaranteed one and what signal drove it — both published tables in [docs/reproducibility.md](../../docs/reproducibility.md) are generated this way.
+After running the scenarios, `tests/vm/run table` reads the boot logs and emits a markdown matrix (arch × scenario → KASLR / virt residual / phys residual; soundness is a gate, not a column), then a speculative-narrowing table showing any cells where the likely best-guess window beats the guaranteed one and what signal drove it — the published tables in [docs/reproducibility.md](../../docs/reproducibility.md) are generated this way.

 The speculative-narrowing table excludes microarchitectural side-channel narrowings (`method:timing` — cache/speculation oracles such as `prefetch` and